jchen-parasoft/coverage-report-action/README.md

     permissions:
       # required for all workflows
       security-events: write
+      # only required for workflows in private repositories
+      actions: read
+      contents: read

     # Specifies the type of runner that the job will run on.
     runs-on: self-hosted